Alefoggia17/Violent-Python-For-Artisan/README.md

 To execute the script, first run ``pip install -r requirements.txt --user`` to install the dependencies.

 > [!WARNING]
-> You may encounter some errors related to module import.
+> You may encounter some errors related to module import in the excecution.
 If you encounter an error like ``cannot import name 'importlib_metadata' from 'datasets.config' ``, edit the *.py* file indicated with ``import importlib.metadata as importlib_metadata`` or follow other suggestions given [here](https://github.com/huggingface/evaluate/issues/480).

 ### Step 6: Results